berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── has_gis_data                  BOOLEAN DEFAULT TRUE
-├── is_active                     BOOLEAN NOT NULL DEFAULT TRUE ├── created_at                    TIMESTAMPTZ NOT NULL DEFAULT NOW() ├── created_by                    INTEGER NOT NULL DEFAULT 1     -- FK → developer.id
+├── is_active                     BOOLEAN NOT NULL DEFAULT TRUE ├── created_at                    TIMESTAMPTZ NOT NULL DEFAULT NOW() ├── created_by                    INTEGER NOT NULL DEFAULT 1     -- FK to developer.id
-├── updated_at                    TIMESTAMPTZ NOT NULL DEFAULT NOW() └── updated_by                    INTEGER NOT NULL DEFAULT 1     -- FK → developer.id
+├── updated_at                    TIMESTAMPTZ NOT NULL DEFAULT NOW() └── updated_by                    INTEGER NOT NULL DEFAULT 1     -- FK to developer.id

 Foreign keys:
 ├── Ref: du_refuge_entity.created_by > developer.id [delete: restrict, update: cascade]